 Though this confusing cloud of requirements can certainly be navigated in-house by experienced, diligent cold-chain specialists; in practice, it can be very difficult to get the right team in place (and keep them there).

-Having someone with a network of partners around the globe who can employ the latest advances in cold chain technology, diversion-and-theft deterrent, and active and passive packaging, is going to be crucial for long-term success.
+Having someone with a network of partners around the globe who can employ the latest advances in cold chain technology, diversion-and-theft deterrents, and active and passive packaging, is going to be crucial for long-term success.

-While many large multinationals have the resources, experience, and networks necessary to continually succeed in the new world of pharmaceutical transportation, mid-market and small businesses, especially in the biotech arena, often need the help of experienced, cold-chain oriented 3PLs.
+While many large multinationals have the resources, experience, and networks necessary to continually succeed in the new world of pharmaceutical transportation, mid-market, and small businesses, especially in the biotech arena, often need the help of experienced, cold-chain-oriented 3PLs.

 Modern Pharmaceuticals Cost More and Are Shipped in Smaller Quantities